Influence of the IBM PC on the personal computer market: Wave of inexpensive clones

 Compaq's prices were comparable to IBM's, and the company emphasized its PC compatibles' features and quality to corporate customers.
 From mid-1985, what Compute! described as a "wave" of inexpensive clones from American and Asian companies caused prices to decline; by the end of 1986, the equivalent to a $1,600 real IBM PC with 256K RAM and two disk drives cost as little as $600, lower than the price of the Apple IIc.
 Consumers began purchasing DOS computers for the home in large numbers; Tandy estimated that half of its 1000 sales went to homes, the new Leading Edge Model D comprised 1% of the US home-computer market that year, and toy and discount stores sold a clone manufactured by Hyundai, the Blue Chip PC, like a stereo—without a demonstrator model or salesman.

 Tandy and other inexpensive clones succeeded with consumers—who saw them as superior to lower-end game machines—where IBM failed two years earlier with the PCjr.
-They were as inexpensive as home computers of a few years earlier, and comparable in price to the Commodore Amiga, Atari ST, and Apple IIGS.
+They were as inexpensive as home computers of a few years earlier, and comparable in price to the Amiga, Atari ST, and Apple IIGS.
 Unlike the PCjr, clones were as fast as or faster than the IBM PC and highly compatible so users could bring work home; the large DOS software library reassured those worried about orphaned technology.
 Consumers used them for both spreadsheets and entertainment, with the former ability justifying buying a computer that could also perform the latter.
 PCs and compatibles also gained a significant share of the educational market, while longtime leader Apple lost share.

 At the January 1987 Consumer Electronics Show, both Commodore and Atari announced their own clones.
 By 1987 the PC industry was growing so quickly that the formerly business-only platform had become the largest and most important market for computer game companies, outselling games for the Apple II or Commodore 64.
-With the EGA video card, an inexpensive clone was better for games than the other computers.
+By 1988 Computer Gaming World agreed with Joel Billings of Strategic Simulations, that an inexpensive PC clone with EGA graphics was superior for games.
 MS-DOS software was 77% of all personal computer software sold by dollar value in the third quarter of 1988, up 47% year over year.
 By 1989 80% of readers of Compute! owned DOS computers, and the magazine announced "greater emphasis on MS-DOS home computing".

+Compaq president Rod Canion asked "What does IBM know about compatibility anyway?", bragging that his computers were more PC compatible than IBM's PC XT or Portable PC.
 IBM's influence on the industry decreased, as competition increased and rivals introduced computers that improved on IBM's designs while maintaining compatibility.
 In 1986 the Compaq Deskpro 386 was the first computer based on the Intel 80386.
 In 1987 IBM unsuccessfully attempted to regain leadership of the market with the Personal System/2 line and proprietary MicroChannel Architecture.